-- <Primary series> Pfizer Inc., Takeda/Moderna Inc. and AstraZeneca plc (as of May 1st,2022). - The Pfizer, which are messenger RNA vaccines, are given to people over 5 years old.
-The Modena vaccines are given to over 12 years old.
+- <Primary series> Pfizer Inc., Takeda/Moderna Inc., AstraZeneca plc., and Takeda/Novavax are approved.(as of June 1st, 2022). - The Pfizer, which are messenger RNA vaccines, are given to people over 5 years old.
+The Takeda/Modena vaccine is given to over 12 years old.
 The AstraZeneca, which is a viral vector vaccine, is generally given to people over 40 years old (individuals over 18 years old may also be eligible for this vaccine in some cases).
-Takeda vaccine, the production technology of which was transferred from Novavax, will be newly added to available vaccines for people aged 18 and older. - <Booster shot> Booster shots are available for those who received two doses of COVID-19 vaccine.
-Pfizer's vaccine is approved for people over 18 years old, Takeda/Moderna's vaccine is for over 18 years old, Novavax vaccine is for over 18 years old.
-The forth dose is approved to those 60 years old and 18 years and younger who have an underlying medical condition or are high risk of Severe illness. - Efficacy: The efficacy in preventing the onset of disease has been reported to be approximately 70-95% () over a certain period of time after inoculation.
+Takeda/Novavax vaccine is given for people aged 18 and older. - <Booster shot> Booster shots are available for those who received two doses of COVID-19 vaccine.
+Pfizer's vaccine is approved for people over 18 years old, and Takeda/Moderna and Novavax vaccine are for over 18 years old.
+The forth dose is approved to those 60 years old and 18 years and younger who have an underlying medical condition or are high risk of Severe illness from May 25th, 2022. - Efficacy: The efficacy in preventing the onset of disease has been reported to be approximately 70-95% () over a certain period of time after inoculation.
 Studies have also shown that the infection-preventive and disease-preventive effects of initial vaccination against omicron strains decline over time after the second vaccination, but temporarily recover with additional vaccinations.
 The effect of initial vaccination against Omicron strains in preventing hospitalization decreases over time after the second vaccination, but is maintained compared to the effect in preventing the onset of disease, and furthermore recovers with additional vaccinations. - Safety: Localized pain in the injected sites, fatigue, headache, muscle and joint pain, chills, diarrhea, and fever can be seen, and most of these symptoms subside within a few days.

-Vaccination status in Japan (As of April 25th ,2022)
+Vaccination status in Japan (As of May 30th ,2022)